7 Digital Workplace Trends for 2019

 The Digital Workplace is probably the most hotly discussed topic in the enterprise right now, and many companies are eager to switch up their old Intranets with something modern that not only increases employee engagement, but also adds workplace flexibility and - importantly - translates into value added to their bottom line.
 If you're asking yourself what technology will be a safe bet to place your trust in for next year, then here are our 7 predictions about the digital workplace trends that will dominate 2019.

 Adaptive Cards, Microsoft’s all-product-spanning standardized card layout, has been a long time coming on Teams.
 Seriously, a long time.
 It has recently been added to the iOS version of Teams, suggesting it may very soon come out of the developer preview.

 And once it does, expect a slew of bots and applications to rapidly adopt it and dramatically improve the productivity of MS Teams.
-Now Assistant itself has been available as a developer preview inside Microsoft Teams for months and you can preview it now or sign up to the newsletter and be the first to know when we roll out live.
+Digital Assistant itself has been available as a developer preview inside Microsoft Teams for months and you can preview it now or sign up to the newsletter and be the first to know when we roll out live.

 2. Alexa for Business will launch a big offensive

 The smart office is a somewhat nebulous concept still.
 At the minute it only really means having a good Intranet, yet in the future it will become the all intelligent digital assistant that talks, walks and dances to the beat of your drum.

 Somewhere along the way Amazon hopes to be a stepping stone by bringing Alexa to the office.
 And the chances are pretty good that they will be successful in disrupting the office.
 They have the necessary enterprise clout, have the biggest distribution network, hardware that’s suitable for office environments...
 What began with books, expanded into brick and mortar (with Amazon Go) and now the smart home (with Alexa), may soon make a big entrance into the smart office.